 Design Technology

 The teaching of Design and Technology at Elmwood follows the guidance in the EYFS Development matters document and National Curriculum and the subjects are taught through a variety of creative and practical activities.
-Through half termly units children are taught the knowledge, understanding and skills needed to engage in the process of designing and making.
+Through our scheme of work, children are taught the knowledge, understanding and skills needed to engage in the process of designing and making.
 Thorough planning ensures we implement a curriculum that is progressive through the whole school.
 Links are made with other subjects and the teaching of Design and Technology draws upon subject knowledge and skills within maths, science, history and art.
-For example, children in Year 1 make fruits salads when learning about keeping healthy.
+For example, children in Year 1 make fruit salads when learning about keeping healthy.
 Design Technology at Elmwood promotes the use of our Super Skills, in particular children are encouraged to be creative, independent, confident, organised, reflective and to show perseverance.
-Knowledge organisers are used to support children in understanding and using the key knowledge and language introduced in a topic.

 In the Early Years, the children develop essential basic skills in Design and Technology through, ‘Exploring using Media and Materials’ and ‘Being Imaginative’, which involves plenty of explorative and informal play through practical, first hand experiences.
 At Elmwood we give the children opportunities to explore, be inquisitive and learn about the properties of materials and how to use them to express their ideas.
 Children’s work is celebrated and displayed alongside quotes of the pupil’s thoughts about their own and other’s learning.
 Our outdoor focus is on exploration of materials and how children interpret these in imaginative ways.